-Sopheap Kong, Teacher, Helping Hands Community Project - Siem Reap, Cambodia.
+Sopheap Kong, Helping Hands Project Coordinator - Siem Reap, Cambodia

 Sopheap is one of the success stories of Prasat Char village.
 He studied English at the pagoda and a local NGO, and has been working as an English teacher at Iqbal School since 2006.
 He is also one of our scholarship recipients and studied TESOL at university in Siem Reap.
 Now being a father of a new-born baby, Sopheap is loving the responsibility of supporting his own family as well as his duties taking care of his students around the village.

 Volunteers on our Cambodia Community Programme who are assigned to the Helping Hands project will work with Sopheap most days.

 Kong Voeun, Khmer Teacher and Community Worker, Helping Hands - Siem Reap, Cambodia

 “I am a resident in this village.
 I work for Helping Hands Cambodia because I want to help develop my community, and want all children to have a chance to receive the English and Khmer kindergarten education.
 On top of that, I want to help solving the problems happening to all my students, especially family problem which is connected to education.”